Office Work

 Dark chocolate + warm milk

-Relieves mood swings, supplements magnesium
+Relieves mood swings and supplements magnesium

 Foods to Avoid